Live Lessons - What to Expect

 How to Connect

 If you have a scheduled lesson coming up, you will see a link on your dashboard telling you when it is scheduled.
-Five minutes before the start of the lesson, you can join the session by clicking on the Join link.
+Five minutes before the start of the lesson, you can join the session by clicking on Join Lesson.

 The Waiting Room